eludius18/Account-Abastraction-AA-EIP4337/README.md

 This project is an implementation of the Account Abstraction proposal (EIP-4337) using Hardhat, a development environment for Ethereum.
 The project contains two main contracts: `EntryPoint` and `AccountFactory`

+## Branches Explanation

+This project uses different branches for various stages of development and deployment.
+Here's a brief explanation of each branch:

+### 1-run-localhost

+This branch is used for local development and testing.
+It contains all the necessary configurations and scripts to run the project on a local Ethereum network, such as Hardhat Network.
+This is the branch you should use when you want to develop new features or test existing ones in a local environment.

+### 2-arbitrum-deployment

+This branch is specifically for deploying the contracts to the Arbitrum network.
+It contains the necessary configurations and scripts to deploy the contracts to the Arbitrum testnet or mainnet.
+Use this branch when you're ready to test your contracts in a testnet environment or when you're ready to deploy to the mainnet.

+### 3-arbitrum-multicall

+This branch is used for executing batch transactions on the Arbitrum network.
+It contains scripts that use the multicall feature of the Arbitrum network to execute multiple contract calls in a single transaction.
+This is useful for reducing gas costs and simplifying transaction management.

 ## Project Structure

 - `contracts/`: Contains the Solidity contracts for the project